albertllousas/dependency-inversion-principle-explained/readme.md

 ##Creating a simple architecture

-Now that we understand the pattern, let's use it to create a simple and clean architecture using DIP as a base to decouple all our application from the rest
+Now that we understand the pattern, let's use it to create a simple and clean architecture using DIP as a base to decouple all our application from the rest.

 [^fn]: [The Dependency Inversion Principle, Robert C. Martin, C++ Report, May 1996](https://web.archive.org/web/20110714224327/http://www.objectmentor.com/resources/articles/dip.pdf)
 [^fn2]: [A little architecture, Robert C. Martin, January 2016](https://blog.cleancoder.com/uncle-bob/2016/01/04/ALittleArchitecture.html)